Homemade Eggnog (Polish Way)

 It’s that time of year again!
 Christmas is in the air, the stores are all playing Christmas music, and I am excited to create holiday recipes.
 This classic Homemade Eggnog recipe is creamy and thick with a nutmeg undertone.
 It will be your new favorite holiday treat!

 As the holiday season approaches, a certain magic in the air calls for festive gatherings and indulgent treats.
 One classic beverage that has been synonymous with winter celebrations is eggnog.
-While store-bought versions are readily available, there’s something truly special about crafting your own homemade eggnog.
-Making eggnog takes me back to my childhood cooking for Christmas with my family.
+While store-bought versions are readily available, there’s something truly special about making your own homemade eggnog.
+Making eggnog takes me back to my childhood, cooking for Christmas with my family.

 Ingredients For Homemade Eggnog